-Isserson clarified that modern military action does not begin and end with one action in one place: "Modern deep operational deployments require a series of uninterrupted operational efforts that merge into a single whole."53 He even stressed that in the conditions of his time, one should speak not of a series of successive actions but of a series of successive strategic efforts and a continuum of separate battles within one war.54

-In the second part of his book, Isserson made the connection between operational operations and strategy: "A modern deep breakthrough essentially requires two operational assault echelons: an attack echelon for breaching a front tactically; and a breakthrough echelon for inflicting a depth-to-depth blow to shatter and crush enemy resistance through the entire operational depth."55 Isserson added, "During the epoch of deep strategy, a deep multi-act, multi-level main battle incorporating all an operational art's sphere of competence.
+Isserson clarified that modern military action does not begin and end with one action in one place: "Modern deep operational deployments require a series of uninterrupted operational efforts that merge into a single whole."
+He even stressed that in the conditions of his time, one should speak not of a series of successive actions but of a series of successive strategic efforts and a continuum of separate battles within one war.
+4 through essentially requires two operational assault echelons: an attack echelon for breaching a front tactically; and a breakthrough echelon for inflicting a depth-to-depth blow to shatter and crush enemy resistance through the entire operational depth."55 Isserson added, "During the epoch of deep strategy, a deep multi-act, multi-level main battle incorporating all an operation's phenomena will lie from beginning to end within modern operational art's sphere of competence.
 Otherwise there absolutely cannot be any operational art."56